paynl/sdk-alliance/README.md

 var_dump($result->getData());
 ```

-Or if you want to use your own start and end date
+Or if you want to use your own start and end date:

 ```php
 $result = Paynl\Alliance\Statistics::getStats(array(